Skip to main content

 Resistance training directly influences this ratio.
 An acute session of intense exercise will temporarily raise both cortisol and DHEA.
 However, the long-term adaptations are what matter.
 Consistent training can lead to a “blunting” of the cortisol response to a given workload.

 The body becomes more efficient at managing the stress, releasing less cortisol to get the same job done.
 Simultaneously, while resting DHEA levels may only increase modestly, the body’s sensitivity to its effects can improve.
-Several studies have indicated that regular in older adults is associated with a healthier, lower cortisol-to-DHEA ratio.
+Several studies have indicated that regular physical activity in older adults is associated with a healthier, lower cortisol-to-DHEA ratio.

 This shift is arguably more important than a large increase in DHEA alone.
 It signifies that the entire system is moving from a defensive, catabolic posture to an adaptive, anabolic one.